whoisdominic/leetgrinder/README.md

 A Chrome extension to help you track and improve your LeetCode problem-solving skills.

-Requires an Airtable account with the following base:

-You can create a new base with the following [template]("")

 ## Roadmap

 - [ ] Update airtable template to include Blind 75 questions